ucsw/ufx-include/README.md

 - Class library for easy IoT integration

 # Web Site
-Visit the UC Software website [ucsoftware.net](https://ucsoftware.net)
+Visit the UC Software website [ucsoftware.net](https://ucsoftware.net) (which is built using the ufx-include tags.)